jj1bdx/WWV/README.md

+*Note*: this repository was originally posted as `ka9q/WWV`, but the original repository is gone.

 # WWV

 WWV/WWVH emulator.
 Full format including 100 Hz timecode.
 Speech by local OS's synthesizer; OSX is best

 This started as a quick hack but ended up fully functional.
 The program generates raw 16-bit linear PCM mono audio at a